hpc-inspirasi/ModMaelNet/README.md

 # How to Run Code

-## Python Version 3.8.10
+This model use Python Version 3.8.10.

-Use venv in Python
+For better result use venv in Python

 ```bash
 python -m venv name-venv/